October has nearly come and gone, so it’s time to get September’s questions answered and published so we can make room for October’s.

 Many times, my wife and I will cycle through a few different foreplay attempts before we find something that works.
 Sometimes we can’t find one that works and we just try again the next night.
 It happens, it’s normal, you’re not broken.

 Now, there are some things you can try.
 If you want something physical, massages tend to work for a lot of women.
-If your husband doesn’t know how to give a good massage, I suggest checking out Melt – I can’t tell you how many people have emailed me saying it changed their marriage.
+If your husband doesn’t know how to give a good massage, I suggest taking couples massage classes from Melt – I can’t tell you how many people have emailed me saying it changed their marriage.

 Now, that said, mental foreplay has a tendency to work for women more reliably than physical foreplay.
 That’s one of the reasons I made a bunch of foreplay games.
 The guys tend to really like the activities, but for women, it’s more about the context – there’s mystery, because you don’t know what’s going to happen, and there’s a loss of control, but in a good way, because the game is making the choices, and that sense of adventure without responsibility, for many women, is really arousing.